Culture of Mumbai: Cultural centers

 Mumbai hosts plays and cultural performances.
-Some of the theatres are Prithvi Theatre at Juhu, Dinanath Natyagruha at Vile Parle, Shanmukhananda Hall at Matunga, Prabhodankar Thackeray Theatre at Rang Sharda at Bandra and the theatres at the National Centre for the Performing Arts (NCPA), Nariman Point.
+Some of the theatres are Prithvi Theatre at Juhu, Dinanath Natyagruha at Vile Parle, Shanmukhananda Hall at Matunga, Prabhodankar Thackeray Theatre at Rang Sharda at Bandra and the theatres at the National Centre for the Performing Arts (India), Nariman Point.

 Museums and Art Galleries

 There are two public art galleries, The Jehangir Art Gallery and The National Gallery of Modern Art and a museum in South Mumbai.
-The Asiatic Society of Bombay is the oldest public library in the city, built in 1833.
+The Asiatic Society of Mumbai is the oldest public library in the city, built in 1833.

 There are many museums in the city, including Dr. Bhau Daji Lad Museum, Cowasji Jehangir Hall and Chhatrapati Shivaji Maharaj Vastu Sangrahalaya.

 The commercial art galleries are mostly located in the Colaba and Fort area of downtown Mumbai.
 They include Chemould Prescott Road, Pundole, Guild, Sakshi, Mirchandani+Steinrucke, Chatterjee & Lal, and Project 88.

 Sports

 Runners at the 2009 Mumbai Marathon.

 Mumbai has hosted several world sports events, including 1982 Men's Hockey World Cup, 2004 Kabaddi World Cup, and matches for the 1987, 1996, and 2011 Cricket World Cups.

 The Mumbai Marathon held annually is one of the largest mass sporting events in Asia.